Search

 If you pass, it will be reported to the FMCSA Drug & Alcohol Clearinghouse, and your SAP will report that you are cleared to return to work.

-10. Complete Follow-Up Tests With any New Regulated Employer
+6. Complete Follow-Up Tests With Any New Regulated Employer

 Once you get a new job as a CDL driver with a regulated employer, you must complete a follow-up testing program designed by your SAP.